 In addition to the displayed teacher notes, HMH Teacher Guides are available for expeditions tied to our social studies, science, and world languages curriculums.
 Accessed through Online Teacher Resources, these supplements offer lesson plans that present additional information about each field trip.
 Sections include additional Background, Objectives, Classroom Activities, Teaching Strategies, and Wrap-up and Assessment.
 For science, there’s also a correlation to HMH Science Dimensions™ along with an NGSS* connection, profiling the appropriate Standards and Performance Expectations.

 With over 20 destinations developed for teaching science and social studies, check out the real possibilities of virtual field trips.
-Learn more about the virtual field trip experience, and request an HMH Field Trips Teacher Guide Sampler.
+Request an HMH Field Trips Teacher Guide Sampler here.

 Google is a registered trademark and Google Cardboard is a trademark of Google Inc. *Next Generation Science Standards is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards was involved in the production of, and does not endorse, this product.